Messi Or Mbappe? Bars, Pubs All Set For Grand Finale As Football Fever Hits A Crescendo » Glamsham

 “This is what people want.
 They want to experience a stadium-like atmosphere.
 All the venues are sold out.
 It’s like an adrenaline rush as you get a stadium-like feeling sitting thousands of miles away,” he said.

-Hemnat Nautiya, owner of Orale Skybar, told IANS: "We are screening the match live on giant screens.
+Hemnat Nautiya, owner of Orale Skybar said: “We are screening the match live on giant screens.
 We are also encouraging people to come wearing the jersey of their favourite team.
-The first drink will be on the house."
+The first drink will be on the house.”

 Prathi Tandon, Owner of Effingut, a BrewPub, agrees that “sports brings everyone together to celebrate and enjoy”.